When the weather warms, join the locals at Village au Pied-du-Courant. (Photo: Courtesy of Village au Pied-du-Courant)

 Montreal has its fair share of must-see spots every tourist checks out, but what if you’ve already walked to the top of Mount Royal or wolfed down a giant poutine?
 What then?

 Fortunately, Montreal has tons of nooks and crannies waiting to be explored as best-kept secrets of locals.
-The city has been around for nearly four centuries, so a lot of history and many cultural curiosities aretucked away off the beaten path.
+The city has been around for nearly four centuries, so a lot of history and many cultural curiosities are tucked away off the beaten path.
 With so many neighborhoods to explore by foot, you never know what you might find.
 Here are six ideas of what to do in Montreal to see the city in a unique way.

 Village au Pied-du-Courant